EdgeKiller/eNetwork2/README.md

 //Import the library
 using eNetwork2;

-//Declare new eServer with the main port and the request port eServer server = new eServer(2048, 4096);
+//Declare new eServer with the main port (and the optional request port) eServer server = new eServer(2048, 4096);

 //Add events
 server.OnDataReceived += server_OnDataReceived;
-server.OnRequestReceived += server_OnRequestReceived;
-server.OnClientConnected += server_OnClientConnected;
+server.OnRequestReceived += server_OnRequestReceived; //Need to have request port in the constructor server.OnClientConnected += server_OnClientConnected;
 server.OnClientDisconnected += server_OnClientDisconnected;